ybs294000/SalaryScope/docs/testing.md

 ---

-### MHUB-005 — Admin Bundle Upload
+### MHUB-005 — Admin Bundle Upload (Pickle Format)

 **Precondition:** Logged in as admin.
-Valid bundle files prepared.
+Valid pickle bundle files prepared.

 **Steps:**
-1. In the Upload Bundle section, upload `model.pkl`, `columns.pkl`, `schema.json`.
+1. In the Upload Bundle section, select **Pickle (legacy)** from the format radio.
+2. Upload `model.pkl` and `columns.pkl`.
+3. Upload `schema.json`.
-2. Enter a display name, description, and target variable name.
+4. Enter a display name, description, and target variable name.
-3. Click **Upload Bundle**.
+5. Click **Upload Bundle**.

-**Expected Result:** All three files pass validation.
+**Expected Result:** All files pass validation.
 Upload succeeds.
 A success message shows the generated model ID.
-The new model appears in the Registry Manager.
+The new model appears in the Registry Manager with `bundle_format: pickle`.

 ---